LexLorenzo/MachineLearningProjects/Lab_Exercise_2/labexer2notes.md

 - The Loyalty of a customer = (Number of visits + Frequency of purchases) / (Number of days since enrollment)

   - The higher the loyalty the better chance of saying yes
+- Number of Purchases and the amount of purchases based on customers loyalty

 ## Data Pre Processing: